Dice

-In Appalachian speech, "far" can mean "fire" or refer to distance, depending on context.
-The pronunciation is a hallmark of the regional accent and often sparks questions from outsiders.
+In Appalachian and Southern mountain speech, "far" can mean "fire" or refer to distance, depending on context.
+The pronunciation is a hallmark of the regional accent - one of the first things outsiders notice and locals smile about.

 #SouthernWords #Appalachia